ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/primary-decode.md

 **Return Value**

-The `iTextResult` of all successfully decoded barcode.
+The `iTextResult` of all successfully decoded barcodes.

 ### Get ImageData from DCEFrame